pandas-dev/pandas/doc/source/categorical.rst

 This is an introduction to pandas categorical data type, including a short comparison with R's ``factor``.

-`Categoricals` are a pandas data type, which correspond to categorical variables in
-statistics: a variable, which can take on only a limited, and usually fixed, number of possible values (`categories`; `levels` in R).
-Examples are gender, social class, blood types, country affiliations, observation time or ratings via Likert scales.
+`Categoricals` are a pandas data type corresponding to categorical variables in statistics.
+A categorical variable takes on a limited, and usually fixed, number of possible values (`categories`; `levels` in R).
+Examples are gender, social class, blood type, country affiliation, observation time or rating via Likert scales.

 In contrast to statistical categorical variables, categorical data might have an order (e.g.
 'strongly agree' vs 'agree' or 'first observation' vs. 'second observation'), but numerical